Geoalert/mapflow-docs-en/source/userguides/my_imagery.rst

 ---------------

 .. note::
      ❗️The Web app implementation is in progress.
-But now you can already view the list of your mosaics and, if necessary, delete unused ones.
+But now you can already view the list of your image collections and, if necessary, delete unused ones.

 .. |preview| image:: _static/preview_mosaic.png
   :width: 0.6cm